-Because those are all vastly different salespages selling the same muscle-building solution.
+Because those are all vastly different sales pages selling the same muscle-building solution for men.

 You have to know what issues they’re personally dealing with so you can show how your product or service can help.

-picking a problem and hoping it works isn’t a good strategy
+Randomly picking a problem and hoping it works isn’t a good strategy.

 Dig deep into your market.

 Figure out their biggest problems.
-Get to know exactly what their struggling with.
+Get to know exactly what they’re struggling with.

-Because when you hone in on your market’s biggest problems, you can craft a sales message that resonates with them, making it nearly impossible to ignore.
+Because when you home in on your market’s biggest problems, you can craft a sales message that resonates with them, making it nearly impossible to ignore.

 You also Have To Know Their Biggest Frustrations

 Chances are, this isn’t the first time your prospect is buying something to solve their problem.

 They’ve probably had this problem for awhile and have tried other products or services that didn’t work for one reason or another.